 Let it cool completely, then run a knife around the edge and take out.

-Now mix the topping ingredients together: the yoghurt and the sour cream first, then marble through the apricot jam.
+Now mix the topping ingredients together: the yoghurt and the whipped cream first, then marble through the apricot jam.
 Spoon on top of the cake.
 Some times, if the cake hasn’t sunk much, then I feel like I’m left with too much topping.
 In such cases, it’s best not to put all the topping on, but reserve it for spooning it up when you slice up and serve the cake.

 Sprinkle the flaked almonds on top, dust with icing sugar and slice and eat.